-At the last inspection this key question was rated as good.
-At this inspection this key question has now remained the same.
+At the last inspection this key question was rated as requires improvement.
+At this inspection this key question has now been rated as good.
 People were safe and protected from avoidable harm.
 Legal requirements were met.

-Systems and processes to safeguard people from the risk of abuse
+Systems and processes to safeguard people from the risk of abuse; Assessing risk, safety monitoring and management

-- •People and relatives we spoke with, told us they felt safe using the service.
-Comments included.
-"She is well looked after and secure" and "I feel safe, there are always staff around." - •The service had systems in place to protect people from abuse and avoidable harm.
-Staff understood the safeguarding policy and knew what to do and to whom to report if they had any concerns about people's safety. - A member of staff told us "We can see from people's faces and moods that something is wrong.
-I am able to contact (name) our manager at any time to discuss anything that raises a concern for me." - •The staff assessed all potential risks to people and put guidance in place so that the risks were minimised.
-Risk assessments were developed that maximised people's independence and ability to remain in control of their life - Environmental risks and potential hazards within people's homes had been identified and were managed appropriately
+• People and relatives we spoke with, told us they felt safe using the service.
+Comments included, "She is well looked after, safe and secure and loves her flat" and "I feel safe, there are always staff around."

+• The service had systems in place to protect people from abuse and avoidable harm.
+Staff understood the safeguarding policy and knew what to do and to whom to report if they had any concerns about people's safety.

+• A member of staff told us, "We all understand about safe protocols.
+I am able to contact (name) our manager at any time to discuss anything that raises a concern for me."

+• The staff assessed all potential risks to people and put guidance in place so that the risks were minimised.
+Risk assessments were developed that maximised people's independence and ability to remain in control of their life.

+• Environmental risks and potential hazards within people's homes had been identified and were managed appropriately.